phaeton03/Coursera/README.md

 # Coursera
 Algo
-Solving Tasks from Coursera course **"Divide and Conquer, Sorting and Searching, and Randomized Algorithms"**
+Solved Tasks from Coursera course **"Divide and Conquer, Sorting and Searching, and Randomized Algorithms"**